paritytech/substrate-runtime-upgrade/README.md

 - If the provided WASM file is a URL, it will be downloaded before processing.
 - If an authorized upgrade is already pending, the action will fail unless the hash matches.
 - The relaychain URL is only required if submitting the upgrade via a relaychain using **XCM**.
+- The `dryRun` option allows you to validate inputs without submitting any transactions.